-Grandparent and Non Parents Rights in Custody Cases
+Grandparent and Non Parent Rights in Custody Cases Part 1

 It’s a truth universally acknowledged that children are wonderful.
 Well, unless they’re terrible, because sometimes that happens, too.
 But, regardless of how terrible they might be on any particular day, they’re certainly loveable, and they wiggle their way into our hearts – and the hearts of lots of other people that they come into contact with — in about a million different ways.